biud436/tree-node-parser/README.md

 # Introduction

-level과 department, parent department를 기준으로 작성된 데이터를 Tree Structure로 파싱하는 프로그램입니다.
+This tool allows you to parse data with level, department, and parent department into a tree structure.

 # Usage

-Try to insert data called `dummy.json` as follows. the data is placed in the `src/res` directory.
+Try to insert data called `dummy.json` as follows. the data has to be placed in the `input` directory.

 ```json
 {